 The Practical Travel Guide to the Amalfi Coast in Italy

 The Amalfi Coast is hands down one of the most picturesque places in the world, and one place that I am certain that we will keep returning to, time and time again.
 You’ve probably heard all the hype about it and guess what?
 It’s all true.
+The Amalfi Coast is a 50 KM stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula and is a UNESCO-listed landscape.
+It is lined with stunning towns running from Positano all the way along to Vietri sul Mare.
 After our time in Rome, Sorrento and Capri, I was sure it couldn’t get any better, but the Amalfi Coast proved me wrong – there is so much more that Italy has to offer.
 Read on for what you need to know to plan your trip to the Amalfi Coast!

 Planning a trip to Italy?
 Click here for 14 things you should know before you go to Italy!

 How to get to the Amalfi Coast